lyorig/rectpack2d-rs/README.md

 - rect flipping of any kind
 - custom orders in `find_best_packing`

-I haven't figured out a "best practice" way to implement these, but if you're knowledgeable in the langauge, a PR will be much appreciated.
+I haven't yet figured out a "best practice" way to implement these, but if you're knowledgeable in the langauge, a PR would be much appreciated.